cormullion/juliamonomaster/website/faq.md

     "editor.fontLigatures": "'calt' on, 'zero', 'ss01', 'ss13'",
 ```

-But if you want to keep the contextual alternates and quite fancy a lighter asterisk, use this:
+But if you want to switch of the contextual alternates but quite fancy a lighter asterisk, use this:

 ```css
 	 "editor.fontLigatures": "'calt' off, 'ss05'",